Pulling Apart 2-spheres in 4-manifolds: Whitney towers

-As was shown in Theorem~2 of \cite{ST2}, for $A$ admitting a Whitney tower $\cW$ of order $n$, if $\tau_n(\cW)=0\in\cT_n(\pi,m)$ then $A$ is homotopic (rel $\partial$) to $A'$ admitting a Whitney tower of order $n+1$.
+As was shown in Theorem~2 of \cite{ST2}, for $A$ admitting a Whitney tower $\cW$ of order $n$, if $\tau_n(\cW)=0\in\cT_n(\pi)$ then $A$ admits a Whitney tower of order $n+1$.
 The proof of this result proceeds by geometrically realizing the relations in the target group of the intersection invariant in a controlled manner, so that one can convert ``algebraic cancellation'' of pairs of trees to ``geometric cancellation'' of pairs of points (paired by next-order Whitney disks).
-The exact same arguments work restricting to the non-repeating case to prove Theorem~\ref{thm:non-rep-obstruction-theory} of the introduction: For $A=A_1,A_2,\ldots,A_m$ admitting a non-repeating Whitney tower $\cW$ of order $n$, if $\lambda_n(\cW)=0\in\Lambda_n(\pi,m)$ then $A$ is homotopic (rel $\partial$) to $A'$ admitting a non-repeating Whitney tower of order $n+1$.
+The exact same arguments work restricting to the non-repeating case to prove Theorem~\ref{thm:non-rep-obstruction-theory} of the introduction: For $A$ admitting a non-repeating Whitney tower $\cW$ of order $n$, if $\lambda_n(\cW)=0\in\Lambda_n(\pi)$ then $A$ admits a non-repeating Whitney tower of order $n+1$.
+Beyond this ``sufficiency'' result, it is not known for $n\geq 2$ what additional relations $\mathrm{INT}_n\subset\Lambda_n(\pi)$ would also make the vanishing of $\lambda_n(\cW)$ in the quotient a necessary condition for $A$ to admit a non-repeating Whitney tower of order $n+1$, as discussed in \ref{subsubsec:htpy-invariance} of the introduction.